andreazajicova/Things-I-have-learned-and-want-to-remember-for-reference./README.md

 # General advice

 * Software development is not software manufacture = development takes time, it is not about producing a lot, but producing well.
+It's science.

+* Michael Jordan said:

-> Talent can helpp you win the race.
+> Talent can hel you win the race.
 Teamwork makes you win the championship.
-> Michael Jordan